 In 2015 Dom brought together fellow songwriters Vince Ostrander and Alan Crist to form The Good Routes.
 The Good Routes released a self titled EP and performed at festivals, colleges and clubs throughout the country.
 They opened for national acts and developed a driving roots rock sound with blended harmonies and standout songwriting.
 The Good Routes have since decided to go their separate ways but they continue to write songs together.

-Now in 2017, Dom is returning to being solo artist.
-With an upcoming full length debut album in the works, Dom Wier continues to roll down highways staying the course, writing songs and relying on perseverance and heart.
+Now in 2017, Dom has a solo album in the works.
+He continues to roll down highways staying the course, writing songs and relying on perseverance and heart.
 Look for Dom Wier on the road.